GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/cast.rst

 Type factory
 ------------

-When C++ types are exposed to daScript, type factory infrastructure is employed.
+When C++ types are exposed to Daslang, type factory infrastructure is employed.

 To expose any custom C++ type, use the ``MAKE_TYPE_FACTORY`` macro, or the ``MAKE_EXTERNAL_TYPE_FACTORY`` and ``IMPLEMENT_EXTERNAL_TYPE_FACTORY`` macro pair::

     MAKE_TYPE_FACTORY(clock, das::Time)

-The example above tells daScript that the C++ type `das::Time` will be exposed to daScript with the name `clock`.
+The example above tells Daslang that the C++ type `das::Time` will be exposed to Daslang with the name `clock`.

 Let's look at the implementation of the ``MAKE_TYPE_FACTORY`` macro::